SoftUni-Internal/interactive-content/EN/00-Unit-Testing/01-Unit-Testing.md

 The **AAA** "Arrange-Act-Assert" pattern is almost a standard across the industry.

-It suggests that you should divide your test method into three sections: **arrange**, **act**, and **assert**.
+It suggests that you divide your test method into three sections: **arrange**, **act**, and **assert**.

 Each one of them is only responsible for the part in which they are named after.

-In the arrange section we only have the code required to set up a specific test.
+In the arrange section, we only have the code required to set up a specific test.

-Here objects would be created and potentially expectations would be set.
+Here we create objects and potentially set some expectations.

-Then there is the **Act**, which should be the invocation of the method being tested.
+Then there is the **Act**, which should be the invocation of the method tested.

-And on **Assert** you would simply check whether the expectations were met.
+And on **Assert**, we would check whether the expectations were met.

 ```js
 // Arrange all necessary preconditions and inputs